littledan/proposal-reserved-decorator-like-syntax/README.md

 ### No support for decorating arbitrary expressions

-It probably wouldn't make sense to apply built-in decorators to arbitrary expressions (`@scope: foo (baz(bing))`).
-There's no clear way to make this syntactically unambiguous with `foo(baz(bing))` as a call, and the intention is that no particular knowledge of the scope is needed to parse what comes after it.
+It probably wouldn't make sense to apply built-in decorators to arbitrary expressions (`@scope: foo baz(bing)`).
+If parentheses are used around the expression, there's no clear way to make this syntactically unambiguous with `foo(baz(bing))` as a call, and the intention is that no particular knowledge of the scope is needed to parse what comes after it.

 ## Alternatives considered

 Aside from the current strategies cited earlier, there has been some discussion of other syntaxes for certain modified constructs:
 - Instead of the `@use: decorator` namespace, we could use the more abbreviated syntax `@@decorator`.
 - For value object literals, the syntax `#{ }` could be used, rather than something like `@use: value { }`.
+- Keywords following `@` are disallowed, so constructs like `@const` for defensible classes is a possible area for expansion, though more limited.
+- Decorators for certain constructs which don't currently permit decorators  could be interpreted as built-in by default, without a scope prefix (though this cuts off a potentially important evolutionary path where we later do have semantics for procedural decorators).

 There is no contradiction between continuing to define certain specialized syntaxes and setting aside a built-in syntax fallback.
-We can do both at the same time.
+We can initially prototype features using scoped built-in decorator syntax, and later consider these more terse syntaxes for features where we decide it makes more sense.

 ## Next steps

 This proposal doesn't need to be at any particular stage, but if it's a direction that looks generally attractive, we might consider the following:
 - Ensure that the placement of decorators doesn't close off any particular future paths
-  - For example, class decorators should probably come after export
-- When adding another construct, consider whether
+- When proposing another syntactic construct for JavaScript, consider whether it could use built-in decorator syntax.
 - Adding parser support for built-in decorators (and general metaproperty syntax) into tools like Babel, so that transform plugins can experiment with applying semantics to it.

+### Implications for the class decorators proposal

+- Class decorators should probably come after `export`, as we may want a built-in decorator to modify `export` declarations themselves, even if it seems implausible to have a procedural decorator modifying `export`.
+- There are many use cases for built-in decorators modifying deeply nested constructs, so we should make sure to build a clear intuition for this among decorators users.
+In the context of such an intuition, it makes sense for ordinary class decorators to be able to access private class elements.